geteng1234/recogdrive/README.md

 </div>

 ## News
 * **` Aug.
+24th, 2025`:** We have released all driving pretraining QA, including 12 driving datasets and our own annotated NavSim data.
+We have rewritten the scoring, filtering, and evaluation for open-source data.
+If it’s helpful to you, feel free to star and cite our work! 🚗💨
+* **` Aug.
 21th, 2025`:** We release the initial version of code and weight on NAVSIM, along with documentation and training/evaluation scripts.
 We will also update our new revision of the paper and the pretraining datasets later this month or next month.
 Please stay tuned! ☕️
 * **` Jun.
 11th, 2025`:** We released our paper on [Arxiv](https://arxiv.org/abs/2506.08052).
 Code/Models are coming soon.
 Please stay tuned! ☕️